xpnteam/xpnet/README.md

 As with all other X-Plane plugins, you install an XPNet-based plugin by copying the necessary files into your X-Plane install at

-> X-Plane-Directory/Resources/Plugins/Your-Plugin-Directory
+> _X-Plane-Directory_/Resources/Plugins/_Your-Plugin-Directory_

 You create a directory that matches the name of your plugin.
-So let's assume that X-Plane is installed at "D:\X-Plane 11" and we want to install the XPNet.LoggerPlugin that comes with XPNet.
+So let's assume that X-Plane is installed at _D:\X-Plane 11_ and we want to install the XPNet.LoggerPlugin that comes with XPNet.
 On disk, we'll have a directory structure like this:

 ```
-D:\X-Plane 11\Resources\plugins
+D:\X-Plane 11\Resources\plugins\
 |
-└───32                             <-- Same as 64 below, but with 32-bit binaries.
+└───XPNet.Logger\                      <-- Directory containing your plugin.
+Give it some appropriate name.
     |
-└───64
+    └───32\                            <-- Same as 64 below, but with 32-bit binaries.
     |
+    └───64\
+        |
-    └─── dotnet                    <-- Unzip dotnet-win-x64.1.1.1.zip here.
+        └─── dotnet\                   <-- Unzip dotnet-win-x64.1.1.1.zip here.
-    |    └───host
+        |    └───host\
-    |    └───shared
+        |    └───shared\
         |    └───etc.
         └───win.xpl                    <-- Rename XPNet.Native.xpl and place it here.
         └───XPNet.CLR.dll
         └───XPNet.LoggerPlugin.dll     <-- Your plugin DLL.
         └───xpnetcfg.json              <-- The XPNet Configuration File
         └───Microsoft.Extensions.*.dll <-- These and other DLLs that are required dependencies of XPNet.
 ```

 From X-Plane's standpoint, the actual plugin is a DLL or SO that is